 I know, because on November 3, 1990, I received my own diagnosis with HIV.

 Since then, 19 years later, I have become a licensed psychotherapist who specializes in helping gay, HIV-positive men just like me.
 I admit; I thrive in life.
 I have a loving husband (who is negative), a comfortable home, loving pets, an active social life, involvement in our community, and cherished hobbies (I’m an amateur circus acrobat, doing tricks on a trapeze, as well as an amateur bodybuilder — all with an artificial left hip!).
-I’ve overcome a lot of challenges in living with HIV for 19 years, and I think I can help you, too.
+I’ve overcome a lot of challenges in living with HIV/AIDS since 1990, and I think I can help you, too.

 I apply my knowledge, skills, and experience not only as a trained clinical social worker/psychotherapist, but also someone who “walks the walk” of living with HIV every day.
 Over the years, I have helped thousands of guys deal with the stressors above, and helped them to succeed in ALL areas of life — including living with HIV.

 I work in a private practice office setting now, but I am the former Clinical Director of two AIDS service organizations in the Los Angeles area, SPECTRUM at Charles R. Drew University of Medicine and Science, and Los Angeles Family AIDS Network, designing and supervising programs in mental health, case management, treatment education, peer support, and home health.